Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/10-Create a VM with PowerShell.md

     ![](./images/az-900-96.png)

-    >**Note**: Wait for VM to deploy before closing PowerShell
+    >**Note**: Wait for the VM to deploy before closing the PowerShell.

 1. Close the PowerShell session Cloud Shell pane.

-1. In the Azure portal, search for **Virtual machines** and verify the **myVMPS** is running.
+1. In the **Azure Portal**, search for **Virtual machines** and verify if the **myVMPS** is running.
 This may take a few minutes.

     ![Screenshot of the virtual machines page with myVMPS in a running state.](./images/az-900-97.png)

 1. Access the new virtual machine and review the Overview and Networking settings to verify your information was correctly deployed.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-> - Hit the Validate button for the corresponding task.
+> - Click on the **Validate** button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help.

 <validation step="bd6b6ab3-0b26-40e3-bddc-74cd861e563c" />

->**Note**: You can try validating the task after 3-5 minutes, if validations are failing.
+>**Note**: You can try validating the task after 3-5 minutes if validations are failing.

-### Task 3: Execute commands in the Cloud Shell
+### Task 3: Execute Commands in the Cloud Shell

 In this task, we will practice executing PowerShell commands from the Cloud Shell.

-1. From the Azure portal, open the **Azure Cloud Shell** by clicking on the icon in the top right of the Azure Portal.
+1. From the **Azure Portal**, open **Azure Cloud Shell** by clicking on the icon in the top right.

 1. Ensure **PowerShell** is selected in the upper-left drop-down menu of the Cloud Shell pane.

-1. Retrieve information about your virtual machine including name, resource group, location, and status.
-Notice the PowerState is **running**.
+1. Retrieve information about your virtual machine, including name, resource group, location, and status.
+Notice if the PowerState is **running**.

     ```
     Get-AzVM -name myVMPS -status | Format-Table -autosize
     ```
     ![](./images/az-900-98.png)

 1. Stop the virtual machine.
-When prompted confirm (Yes) to the action.
+When prompted, confirm (Yes) to the action.
     ```
     Stop-AzVM -ResourceGroupName AZ-900-<inject key="DeploymentID" enableCopy="false"/> -Name myVMPS
     ```
 1. For **This cmdlet will stop the specified virtual machine.
-Do you want to continue?** enter **Y**.
+Do you want to continue?** Enter **Y**.

    ![](./images/az-900-99.png)

-1. Verify your virtual machine state.
+1. Verify your virtual machine's state.
 The PowerState should now be **deallocated**.
-You can also verify the virtual machine status in the portal.
+You can also verify the virtual machine's status in the portal.

     ```
     Get-AzVM -name myVMPS -status | Format-Table -autosize